corda/corda/docs/source/key-concepts-transactions.rst

 Transaction validity
 --------------------
-Each required signers should only sign the transaction if the following two conditions hold:
+Each required signer should only sign the transaction if the following two conditions hold:

    * **Transaction validity**: For both the proposed transaction, and every transaction in the chain of transactions that created the current proposed transaction's inputs: